-The ceiling fan manufacturer, new division of the Hunter Fan Company, will invest $1.4 million and create 41 new jobs in Nashville, TN.
+The plastic injection mold manufacturer will invest $4.5 million and create 52 new jobs in Camden, TN.

 The pharmaceutical research and development facility will be located at the University of Louisiana at Lafayette affiliate.

 The natural gas liquefaction facility and LNG export terminal will create 250 new jobs in Plaquemines Parish.